J. Bruce Ismay: Chairman of the White Star Line

 After the death of his father on 23 November 1899, Bruce Ismay succeeded him as the chairman of the White Star Line.
-He decided to build four ocean liners to surpass the RMS Oceanic built by his father: the ships were dubbed the Big Four: RMS Celtic, RMS Cedric, RMS Baltic, and RMS Adriatic.
+He decided to build four ocean liners to surpass the RMS Oceanic built by his father.
+The ships were dubbed the Big Four: RMS Celtic, RMS Cedric, RMS Baltic, and RMS Adriatic.
 These vessels were designed more for size and luxury than for speed.

 In 1902, Ismay oversaw the sale of the White Star Line to J.P.
-Morgan & Co., which was organising the formation of International Mercantile Marine Company, an Atlantic shipping combine which absorbed several major American and British lines.
+Morgan & Co., which was organising the formation of International Mercantile Marine Company, an Atlantic shipping trust which absorbed several major American and British shipping lines.
 IMM was a holding company that controlled subsidiary operating corporations.
 Morgan hoped to dominate transatlantic shipping through interlocking directorates and contractual arrangements with the railroads, but that proved impossible because of the unscheduled nature of sea transport, American antitrust legislation, and an agreement with the British government.
 White Star Line became one of the IMM operating companies and, in February 1904, Ismay became president of the IMM, with the support of Morgan.